 Read More: Force Plate Technology

 Our data model describes the different levels of data that can be calculated utilizing the force plate, but at the simplest level, a force plate is designed to measure forces over a period of time.
-These two variables (force and time) are measured directly, and can then be utilized to calculate a variety of different metrics or variables based on Newtonian physics.
+These two variables (force and time) are measured directly, and can then be utilized to calculate a variety of different metrics or variables.

 Read More: What types of data does Sparta provide?

-The Raw Data metrics that show in the Sparta Movement Health Platform will contain a brief description/definition that can be pair with the above visual to best understand how the calculations are performed.
+The additional Movement Panel (raw) metrics that show in the Sparta Movement Health Platform contain a brief description/definition that can be pair with the above visual to best understand how the calculations are performed.
 The terms we use are specific and consistent with the SMHP.